Notes on the Gospel according to Matthew, Chapter 6

 11 Non deerunt pauperes in terra habitationis tuæ: idcirco ego præcipio tibi, ut aperias manum fratri tuo egeno et pauperi, qui tecum versatur in terra.

 Jesus (a.s.) condemns the hypocrites who give to charity for their own glory rather than for piety.
 In Classical Greek, a hypocrite was an actor who pretended to be another person on stage.
 By the time the Septuagint was written, the word had gained the negative connotations that it has today, and it in the Gospel according to Matthew, the word is clearly pejorative.
-The term used by Jesus (a.s.) with regards to zakat and swadaqah on “thy left hand know what thy right hand is doing,” was also used by Prophet Muhammad (s.a.w.) in a hadits.
+The term used by Jesus (a.s.) with regard to zakat and swadaqah on “thy left hand know what thy right hand is doing,” was also used by Prophet Muhammad (s.a.w.) in a hadits.

 There is much debate over the final words of the fourth verse.
 Ancient manuscripts are divided about whether the verse should end with “reward you openly”, or simply “reward you”.
 The second version implies a spiritual reward.
 An open reward, one that will be seen by others, is unusual, and Christian theology as a whole rejects the idea that the faithful are rewarded on Earth.
 Many scholars feel that “openly” is a gloss added later to this verse.

 The fifth verse opens the discussion on the proper procedure for supplication.
 This verse extends the exhortation of the previous verses that alms giving should be sincere and secret to prayer, another cornerstones of Jewish worship.
 Jesus (a.s.) condemned as hypocrites those who make an ostentatious display of praying.
-For those who pray to be seen by others, their only reward will be the adulation of their peers but they will be amongst the losers in the Hereafter for there will no reward for what they did from God.
+For those who pray to be seen by others, their only reward will be the adulation of their peers, but they will be amongst the losers in the Hereafter for there will no reward for what they did from God.
 Similarly, there is a verse in the Gospel according to Luke, where a Pharisee is condemned for seeking out the most prominent location in the Temple to pray.

 Luke 18:9-14